intchanter/Skyblock-CE/README.rst

 Prerequisites
 =============

-* Python 2.7
+* Python 2.7 (available by default on many systems)
+* pip (sudo easy_install pip)
-* virtualenv
+* virtualenv (sudo pip install virtualenv)
-* virtualenvwrapper (optional, but recommended)
+* virtualenvwrapper (sudo pip install virtualenvwrapper)
-* -dev or -devel packages as required by the packages in requirements.txt
+* -dev or -devel packages as required by the packages in requirements.txt - please submit an issue on Github if you have some of these missing so we can update this as necessary

 Getting Started
 ===============

-1. Create your virtualenv.
-Using virtualenvwrapper, this is:
+1. Create and switch to your virtualenv:

  $ mkvirtualenv --python=<path to python-2.7> skyblock-ce